zhou-lab/zhou-lab.github.io/index.md

 ---
 layout: page
-title: The Zhou Lab Homepage
+title: Hi, Welcome to Zhou Lab
 ---

-Welcome to The Zhou Lab!
-We study computational problems that arise in epigenetics and related biomedical applications.
-We provide big-data analytics to help better understand human genomics.
+Welcome!
+My lab creates new computational techniques for genomics and epigenetics.
+Our mission is to solve practical and pressing problems for biomedical research.
+We care about humanity and children's health.